Family Promise at St. Anselm’s

 All our volunteers provide much-needed and much-appreciated help.
 There’s something for everyone!

-Information sheets and the Family Promise volunteer sign-up chart are posted on the bulletin board in the hall just to the left of the chapel door starting about 1 month before each hosting week.
+Information sheets and the Family Promise volunteer sign-up chart are posted on the bulletin board just to the left of the chapel door starting about 1 month before each hosting week.

 Please stop by to find out how our parish fulfills this important mission, and to see if there is something you would like to do to help.

 If you would like to serve in this ministry, please sign your name on the “NEW VOLUNTEER SIGN-UP SHEET” on the bulletin board, or contact one of the coordinators, Sue or Irene, directly.
 (See below for phone numbers and email addresses.)

 We ask all our volunteers to view this 16-minute orientation video to have a better idea of how the families in the program, our "guests," interact with our volunteer "hosts."